lucpierson/AngryClaim/readme.md

 7) create a twitter app (see below) and a gmail account

-update the init.sh with the correct token
+update the init.sh with the correct tokens (fixed variables §)

 8) launch ~/AngryClaim/init.sh